 - Estimates of systematic and random experimental errors should be recorded.
 "How accurate is my caliper and to what precision did I measure that distance?"
 "Does the instrument read zero when there is no signal present?"
 "Is the reading drifting with time?" - Sometimes you will be taking data with a computer, and you certainly will be using a computer to create graphs.
 It is very important to record in your notebook the names of these data and graphing files.
 Likewise, if you write a program to analyze your results, you should record the file name.
 However, data that can reasonably tabulated should also be so tabulated in the lab notebook as computer files are highly impermanent. - At the end of each session, make a summary of your accomplishments and unresolved problems, as well as your plans for the next laboratory period. - Since you are expected to also be doing work outside of your normal lab sessions, it would be a very good idea to make entries in the notebook (with dates, times, etc.) that show the results of this outside-lab work.
 We will be looking for these entries as we evaluate your performance in this class. - Writing results on pieces of paper and then copying them later into the notebook is strictly forbidden!
 If you make a mistake, just cross it out (but leave it legible, in case your "mistake" wasn't actually a mistake) and write down the correct input.
 The temporal order of the record can be crucial, so significant empty spaces should not be left or, if present, should be crossed out.

-Be sure to make entries on both even and odd numbered pages.
+Keeping your lab book in a neat compact and orderly arrangement will enable you to reconstruct for any given day what you did.
+Using the experimental data and your lab book, you will prepare a lab report for experiment #1 and a final report (term paper) for experiment #2 or #3.
 We may collect your notebook at any time in order to evaluate how you are doing.
 You should be especially prepared for us to check your lab notebooks at the beginning of each new experimental cycle.